On this page

 Scholarships

 A wide range of scholarships are awarded to Massey University students each year, providing financial support for students whilst they study.
-In 2023, over 1,600 scholarships were granted, up from 1,200 in 2022.
+In 2024, 1,700 scholarships were granted, up from more than 1,600 in 2023 and 1,200 in 2022.
 These include contestable scholarships, awards, grants and bursaries, and are based on factors including academic merit, specific skills, financial need or a combination of these.

 A key factor in the increase of scholarships in 2023 was the introduction of the Undergraduate Excellence Scholarships, which saw more than 150 scholarships awarded based on academic performance.